На русском языке

 By its meaning the 4-potential ~ s_\mu is a generalized 4-velocity.
 [9]

-Since the 4-potential of any field consists of the scalar and vector potentials, the scalar potential of the general field is the sum of the scalar potentials of particular fields, and the same applies to the vector potentials:
+Since 4-potential of any field consists of scalar and vector potentials, the scalar potential of general field is sum of scalar potentials of particular fields, and the same applies to vector potentials:

 ~\theta= \frac {\rho_{0q}}{\rho_0}\varphi+\psi+\vartheta+\wp+\varepsilon+\phi+\zeta.